Compsognathus: Description

 The teeth were small and pointed, suited for its diet of small vertebrates and possibly other small animals, such as insects.
 The German specimen had three teeth in each premaxilla (front bone of the lower jaw), 15 or 16 teeth in each maxilla, and 18 teeth in the lower jaw.
 The French specimen had more teeth, including four in each premaxilla, 17 or 18 in the maxilla, and at least 21 teeth in the dentary.
 Compsognathids were unique among theropods in having tooth crowns that curved backwards at two thirds of their height, while their mid-parts were straight; also, the crowns had expanded bases.
 In Compsognathus, the frontmost teeth of the upper and lower jaws were unserrated, while those further back had fine serrations on their rear edges.
 In the German specimen, the crowns were around two times higher than wide in the front of the jaws but diminished in height further back, with the last tooth about as high as wide.
 The German specimen also shows a diastema (tooth gap) behind the first three teeth of the premaxilla.
 As such a gap was not present in the French specimen, Peyer suggested that additional teeth were possibly present in this region the German specimen.

 The number of digits on the hand of Compsognathus has been a source of debate.
 For much of its history, Compsognathus was typically depicted with three digits, as is typical for theropods.
-However, the type specimen only preserved phalanges from the first two digits, leading to the suggestion that Compsognathus bore only two functional digits, with the third metacarpal being extremely slender and reduced.
+However, the type specimen only preserved phalanges from the first two digits, leading to the suggestion that Compsognathus had only two functional digits, with the third metacarpal being smaller and thinner.
 Study of the French specimen indicated that the third digit bore at least one or two small phalanges.
 However, there remains no evidence for an ungual phalanx on the third digit, so the digit may have been reduced and non-functional.